hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ## Content

-The content with the Input Group is dependent on the context:
+The content within the Input Group is dependent on the context:

-- If used a within a form, the Input Group should be used within a [Form::Fieldset](/components/form/primitives) primitive and requires a single label.
+- If used in a form, the Input Group should be used within a [Form::Fieldset](/components/form/primitives) primitive and requires a single label.
 - If used within a filtering pattern, no label is required.

 ## Related